googleapis/java-bigtable-hbase/hbase-migration-tools/bigtable-hbase-replication/README.md

 ### Dry run mode

-It may be hard to determine if an application issues incompatible mutations.
-Especially, if the HBase cluster and application are owned by different teams.
+It may be hard to determine if an application issues incompatible mutations, especially if the HBase cluster and application are owned by different teams.
 The replication library provides a dry-run mode to detect incompatible mutations.
-In dry run mode, no mutations are sent over to Cloud Bigtable and replication never stalls.
-If you are not sure about incompatible mutations, enable replication in the dry run mode and observe the incompatible mutation metrics (discussed below).
+In dry run mode, replication library checks the mutations for incompatibility and never sends them to Cloud Bigtable.
+All the incompatible mutations are logged.
+If you are not sure about incompatible mutations, enable replication in the dry run mode and observe the incompatible mutation metrics ( discussed below).

 You should make sure that all the [prerequisites](#prerequisites) are fulfilled before enabling the dry run mode.
 Dry run mode can be enabled by setting the